Attentive Representation Learning with Adversarial Training for Short Text Clustering: The Computational Model

-Since text clustering is indeed an unsupervised learning problem, we leverage the cluster embedding to reconstruct the document representation, which is later utilized to guide the training of the whole model.
+Since short text clustering is indeed an unsupervised learning problem, we leverage the cluster representations to reconstruct the short text representation, which is later utilized to guide the training of the whole model.

-By assuming the reconstructed representation of the $i$-th document as $\widetilde{\bm{d}}_i$, we calculate it based on a linear combination of the document-dependent cluster embedding $\hat{\itbold{C}}_i$:
+By assuming the reconstructed representation of the $i$-th text as $\widetilde{\bm{d}}_i$, we calculate it based on a linear combination of the target-dependent cluster matrix $\hat{\itbold{C}}_i$:

-Benefiting from the different contributions of clusters, we can rebuild an expressive representation of the document.
-For a specific document, the derivation of cluster-level attention in Equation~\eqref{eq:z_m} encourages those clusters that are more similar to the document representation to contribute more in the linear combination in Equation~\eqref{eq:di_recon}.
-When the derived reconstruction is driven to be closer to the document representation, the cluster-level attention may gradually favor one single cluster as the training goes on.
+Benefiting from the different contributions of clusters, we can rebuild an expressive representation of the text.
+For a specific text, the derivation of cluster-level attention in Equation~\eqref{eq:z_m} encourages those clusters that are more similar to the text representation to contribute more in the linear combination in Equation~\eqref{eq:di_recon}.
+When the derived reconstruction is driven to be closer to the text representation, cluster-level attention may gradually favor one single cluster as the training goes on.
 The visualization in Figure~\ref{fig:visualization} can partly explain the consequence.
-Actually, we find in the experiments that the average probabilities of the predicted maximum cluster are over 0.99 for all datasets.
-This means each document is highly concentrated to a single cluster, rather than an arbitrary value.
+In the experiments, we find the average probabilities of the inferred maximum cluster are over 0.99.
+These results mean each text is highly concentrated to a single cluster, rather than an arbitrary value.